A Place for Mom

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-8. How will moving into your home affect your parent’s social life?
+8. Will moving affect your parent’s social life?

 When your parent moves in with you, they may leave their own social network and friends.
 It can also be hard for older people to adjust to a new environment, especially if they’re set in their ways.